-Date Activity # of Hours Verification Initials • ·
+Date Activity # of Hours Verification Initials

-Portfolio (CCHS staff initial when achieved)
+Portfolio Defense (CCHS staff initial when achieved)

-Global Awareness Using 21st century skills to understand and address global issues Learning from and working collaboratively with individuals representing diverse cultures, religions and lifestyles in a spirit of mutual respect and open dialogue in personal, work and Learning from and working collaboratively with individuals representing diverse cultures, community context.
+21st C entury Skills Global Awareness Using 21st century skills to understand and address global issues Learning from and working collaboratively with individuals representing diverse cultures, religions and lifestyles in a spirit of mutual respect and open dialogue in personal, work and community context.
 Understanding other nations and cultures, including the use of non-English languages.
-Financial Literacy and Workplace Skills Participating effectively in civic life through knowing how to stay informed and understanding governmental processes Exercising the rights and obligations of citizenship at local, state, national and global levels Understanding the local and global implications of civic decisions Health Literacy Obtaining, interpreting and understanding basic health information and services and using su information and services in ways that are health enhancing Understanding preventive physical and mental health measures, including proper diet, nutritic exercise, risk avoidance and stress reduction Using available information to make appropriate health-related decisions Establishing and monitoring personal and family health goals Understanding national and international public health and safety issues Environmental Literacy Demonstrate knowledge and understanding of the environment and the circumstances and conditions affecting it, particularly as relates to air, climate, land, food, energy, water and ecosystems Demonstrate knowledge and understanding of society's impact on the natural world (e.g., population growth, population development, resource consumption rate, etc.) Investigate and analyze environmental issues, and make accurate conclusions about effective solutions Take individual and collective action towards addressing environmental challenges (e.g., participating in global actions, designing solutions that inspire action on environmental issues Workforce Readiness Skills or Work-based Opportunity Workforce Boot Camp or CEPA-BUS 1081 Workforce Readiness Portfolio page complete
+Financial Literacy and Workplace Skills Knowing how to make appropriate personal economic choices Understanding the role of the economy in society Using entrepreneurial skills to enhance workplace productivity and career optionsCivic Literacy ۵ Participating effectively in civic life through knowing how to stay informed and understanding governmental processes Exercising the rights and obligations of citizenship at local, state, national and global levels Understanding the local and global implications of civic decisions Health Literacy Obtaining, interpreting and understanding basic health information and services and using such information and services in ways that are health enhancing Understanding preventive physical and mental health measures, including proper diet, nutrition, exercise, risk avoidance and stress reduction Using available information to make appropriate health-related decisions Establishing and monitoring personal and family health goals Understanding national and international public health and safety issues Environmental Literacy Demonstrate knowledge and understanding of the environment and the circumstances and conditions affecting it, particularly as relates to air, climate, land, food, energy, water and ecosystems Demonstrate knowledge and understanding of society's impact on the natural world (e.g., population growth, population development, resource consumption rate, etc.) Investigate and analyze environmental issues, and make accurate conclusions about effective solutions Take individual and collective action towards addressing environmental challenges (e.g., participating in global actions, designing solutions that inspire action on environmental issues) Workforce Readiness Skills or Work-based Opportunity Workforce Boot Camp or CEPA-BUS 1081 Workforce Readiness Portfolio page complete Career Math Demonstrated by scoring a minimum of a 4 (silver level) on WorkKeys Applied Math or higher based on your career pathway of choice. ury Skills adapted from Partnership for 21st Century Learning, a Network of Battelle for Kids, 9/2019 All Fees/Dues Paid (Office staff initial when achieved) an i coo.
+2 acc (cine can mila mien aemerea)